PR1YAM9/RoboChat_AI_ChatBot/README.md

   setInput('');
 };
 ```
-Post method is used to send the user input, it can only be sent if the Authorization is approved we need a token(API key) for that which is generated from the Longshot ai website.
+The post method is used to send the user input, it can only be sent if the Authorization is approved we need a token(API key) for that which is generated from the Longshot ai website.

-Resoponse from the Ai is then saved and added to the Array of responses from the AI, and the input is saved in the messages array which are the user input array, Both will be displayed.
+Response from the AI is then saved and added to the Array of responses from the AI, and the input is saved in the messages array which is the user input array, Both will be displayed.

 The chat is then saved locally to the corresponding chat-id, to save we use JSON format.

-Input is set back to null after the response is recieved and displayed.
+Input is set back to null after the response is received and displayed.

 ## Documentation of Multiple chat instances